motionbank/piecemaker-api-client/readme.md

-**Piecemaker API wrapper for Java and JavaScript**
+**Piecemaker API client for Java and JavaScript**

+Piecemaker is a software originally started by David Kern and further developed [as part of the Motion Bank project](http://motionbank.org/en/content/education-piecemaker).
+It is a simple system to annotate time based (mostly video) material.
+It is heavily being used by [The Forsythe Company](http://theforsythecompany.com/) and behind the [online scores of the Motion Bank project](http://scores.motionbank.org/).

+There are multiple versions of Piecemaker out in the wild at the moment:
+ - original [Piecemaker and Piecemaker Lite](http://piecemaker.org/) by David Kern
+ - [PM2GO (Piecemaker to go)](http://motionbank.org/en/event/pm2go-easy-use-video-annotation-tool) by H_Da for Motion Bank
+ - [Piecemaker 2](https://github.com/motionbank/piecemaker2-app) which includes [the API](https://github.com/motionbank/piecemaker2-api) by H_Da for Motion Bank

-This client's API implementation is based upon the new/upcoming [Piecemaker 2.0 API](https://github.com/motionbank/piecemaker2-api).
+This client's API implementation is based upon the new/upcoming [Piecemaker 2.0 API](https://github.com/motionbank/piecemaker2-api) which is part of Piecemaker 2.

-*Note that this is still work in process as we approach our [final release end of 2013](http://motionbank.org/en/event/motion-bank-live-online-2013)*

 The library is actually two implementations in one: JavaScript and Java.
 The JS version can be used in a browser or with Node.js.
-Java version is targeted as Processing mainly but should work elsewhere just fine.
+Java version is targeted at Processing but should run elsewhere just fine.

-The JS uses jQuery (not incl.) in the DOM and Node.js' 'http' for the Piecemaker API requests.
-Java uses Apache Commons.
+The JS uses (jQuery.ajax)[https://api.jquery.com/jQuery.ajax/] in the browser DOM and [Node.js' "http"](http://nodejs.org/api/http.html) for the asynchronous Piecemaker API requests.
+Java version uses [Apache Commons](http://commons.apache.org/).

-Install in browser, use bower:
+Install for browser, use bower:
 ```
 bower install piecemaker-api-client
 ```

-Install for Node.js:
+Install for Node.js, use npm:
 ```
 npm install piecemaker-api-client
 ```

-For Processing: i will ask for inclusion into the PDE library manager once we hit a first full release.
+For Processing: i will ask for inclusion into the PDE library manager once we hit a first official release.

 For Java you should build from source:
 Tweak the build.xml to point to your Processing copy, then: